Soldier with Fort McCoy background confirmed to lead Army Reserve

-A soldier with a Fort McCoy background has been confirmed by the United States Senate to a leadership post in the U.S. Army.
+A soldier with a Fort McCoy background has been confirmed by the U.S. Senate to a leadership post in the U.S. Army.

 Major Gen. Jody J. Daniels was confirmed July 22 for a dual role as Chief of Army Reserve and Commanding General, U.S. Army Reserve Command.
 She most recently served as commanding general of the 88th Readiness Division headquartered at Fort McCoy and Fort Snelling, Minnesota.